In this panel you can arrange sets of bones in different layers for easier manipulation.

-In the Properties editor, use the «layer buttons» of each selected bone Relations panel (Bones tab) to control in which layer(s) it lays.
+In the Properties, use the «layer buttons» of each selected bone Relations panel (Bones tab) to control in which layer(s) it lays.

 In the 3D View editor, use the menuor or press M to show the usual pop-up layers menu.
 Note that this way, you assign the same layers to all selected bones.